rfisher133/Flow_Prediction/README.md

 Three sources are data will be utilized to build a training and test set for the model.
 1. Flow data data collected from a treatment in Rockland County, New York was utilized.
 The data included the daily average influent flow to the treatment plant.
 2. Data collected from the nearby New York State Mesonet weather station.
 The information from the station include hourly precipitation.
-3. River flow data from a U.S. Geologic stream gauging station.
+3. River flow data from a U.S. Geologic Survey stream gauging station.
 The flow data was utilized in the model to infer groundwater and the potential on water infiltration into the wastewater collection system.

 #### Methodology
 The data from the three different source was cleaned and combined into one dataset.
 Feature engineering was used to develope the features(inputs) that a treatment plant operator would have avialable to enter to make their prediction.